 - FIXOR (nitroethane/physical sensitizer).

 With the increasingly popular Tannerite brand of binary explosives, law enforcement officers will need to familiarize themselves with the products, packaging, and safety measures to take if confronted with these products.
-In addition, officers should be mindful of these products when dealing with known violent felons, drug dealers, anti-government sympathizers, and during any search warrants where potential for booby traps could be encountered.
+In addition, officers should be mindful of these products when dealing with known violent felons, drug dealers, anti-government sympathizers, and during any search warrants where the potential for booby traps could be encountered.
 More on that later.

 Dangers From Tannerite Misuse